 What gets measured, gets done.
 I don’t know who coined this, but it is true.
 That’s the good news.
 The bad news is this: traditional accounting is obsolete.

 Think about the incredible amount of change we have seen in how we’ve conducted manufacturing in the last 20 years.
 Think about the changes you have seen in just the last two years.
 Now think about accounting, which is still being done fundamentally the same today as it was 150 years ago.
-This whole conundrum around traditional, standard cost accounting and why it impedes our success is way too lengthy for this discussion, though I would suggest picking up copy of a good book on this subject by Gary Cokins–Activity-Based Cost Management: An Executive’s Guide.
+This whole conundrum around traditional, standard cost accounting and why it impedes our success is way too lengthy for this discussion, though I would suggest picking up a copy of a good book on this subject by Gary Cokins–Activity-Based Cost Management: An Executive's Guide.

 Two things seem to cause enough urgency for change to happen quickly–threats and visionary dynamic leaders.
 Threats from the outside in the form of competition and pressure from customers–on pain of losing your business–go a long way toward getting everyone’s attention to make change happen… quickly.
 Without clear and present danger, the next best source is the visionary and dynamic leader with the horsepower to make change happen.
 If you have both, consider yourself lucky.